veganpalsusto/palsusto-web-hugo-source/content/event/23-04-30-popup-stratford/index.md

 + We are offering a special promotion for preorders at the standard price of £17.70 for a box of 5, which means you can secure your delicious conchas ahead of time and avoid the queue on the day.
 > Pre-orders close on the 20th of April.
-+ Additionally, we have an exclusive offer for our existing customers to taste our newest product, the marranito, completely free of charge.
++ Additionally, we have an exclusive offer for our existing customers to taste our newest product, the _marranito_, completely free of charge when purchasing at the popup or via pre-order.
 > To qualify for this promotion, you must be a current customer and provide proof of purchase.